 What Is Commercial Lighting?

-Commercial LED lighting are fixtures that are installed at a commercial location or business.
-There is some crossover between commercial lighting and industrial lighting in that some fixtures, like high bays, low bays, parking lot fixtures and flood lights, can serve both applications.
+LED Commercial lighting are fixtures that are installed at a commercial location or business.
+There is some crossover between commercial lighting and Industrial LED Lighting in that some fixtures, like High Bay LED Lights, Low Bays, LED Parking Lot Lights and LED Flood lights, can serve both applications.

 What Is Commercial Grade Lighting?